liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/02-creating-entities/02-creating-folders.markdown

 ## Folders and External Repositories [](id=folders-and-external-repositories)

-By creating a folder that acts as a proxy for an external repository (e.g., SharePoint), you can effectively mount that repository inside a site's default repository.
-When users enter this special folder, they're directed to the external repository.
+By creating a folder that acts as a proxy for an external repository (e.g., SharePoint), you can effectively mount that repository inside a Site's default repository.
+When users enter this special folder, they see the external repository.
 These folders are called *mount points*.
 You can create one via the API by setting the
 [Service Context's](/develop/tutorials/-/knowledge_base/7-1/understanding-servicecontext)
 `mountPoint` attribute to `true`, and then using that Service Context in the `addFolder` method: